DanDigits/GiTutorial/README.md

 # Tutorial
 Hi!
-This repository is an extremely rudimentary introduction into git to help novices, such as myself, begin utilizing git.
+This repository is an extremely rudimentary introduction into git to help novices, such as myself, learn and become familiarized with its use.
-It's purpose is meant to be more pragmatical than informational, so make sure to read up through other sources on commands or questions you have in order to better familiarize yourself with the service.
+Its purpose is meant to be more practical than informational, so make sure to read up on commands or questions you may have as you go along.

-To start, the files included in this tutorial are meant to aid in practicing the following commands shown below.
+To start, the files included in this tutorial are meant to help practice the given commands shown below.
-Modify them as you wish, but utilize them in accordance to how the tutorial teaches for best results.
+Modify them as you wish, but practice them as shown initially for best results.

-This tutorial assumes proficiency in terminal/command line, only insofar of the utilization of command 'cd' and basic knowledge of text editing through terminal using nano/emac/vim/specific respective text editor, through command line.
+This tutorial assumes proficiency with command line, only insofar of the utilization of command 'cd' and basic knowledge of text editing using nano/emac/vim/specific respective text editor.

 ## Directories and Modifications
 ### Cloning
-If you wish to begin with already published files, begin by running in terminal
+If you wish to begin with already published/public files, begin by running in commandline
 ```
 git clone <repository url>
 ```